django-ses/django-ses/README.rst

 Use this event to know when an email was sent.
-Keep in mind that the ``extra_headers`` field of the message will contain the ``message_id`` that AWS SES assigned to the email, which menas you could use this event to store emails and cross-reference them later if/when you receive a bounce/complaint.
+Keep in mind that the ``extra_headers`` field of the message will contain the ``message_id`` that AWS SES assigned to the email, which means you could use this event to store emails and cross-reference them later if/when you receive a bounce/complaint.
 For example::